vikashoo7/Question/AWS.md

 ---
       * What type of images you use in AWS?
       * What is the difference in community and Market place AMI in AWS?
+      * What is the difference  in AMI and snapsort How I can provide the access to the user for 100 account using IAM role?
+      How I can provide the access to  s3 and ec2 instance using the IAM?
+      What are the parameters in IAM when we are giving the access?
+      What is the trust relationship in AWS?

 IAM
 ---